How to Sew a Knit Neckband

-A knit neckband is an essential part of almost any knit shirt.
-It’s an important technique to master.
-Neckbands may seem tricky and intimidating to a beginner sewist, but following a few basic steps and a little bit of practice will have you feeling confident in your abilities.
+Knit neckbands are an essential part of almost any knit shirt.
+Sewing a knit neckband is and important technique to master.
+Neckbands may seem tricky and intimidating to a beginner sewist.
+However, following a few basic steps and a little bit of practice will give you confidence in your abilities.
 Learn how to sew a knit neckband with this easy tutorial!

 Here’s what you will need: